pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 findings in Chan *et al* (2016).
 These same corals did not, however, have elevated pH in the calcifying fluid or maintain growth rates under OA.
-It is important to note that Comeau *et al* (2019) did not have variable pH treatments and did not measure pH DBL under darkness.
+It is important to note that Comeau *et al* (2019) did not have variable pH treatments and did not systematically measure pH DBL under darkness.

 Unfortunately, I was unable to measure the DBL pH with microsensors, and I did not measure the metabolism of the corals.
 But, this is the first